ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 There is no reason to compile JS to wasm because you would have to also include a whole javascript vm.
 The resulting code would be huge and slower than the JS VM natively provided.

-### What about type errors?

-Like in JS, the browser coerces types.

 ### Interesting Links:

 <ul>